UCSD Decision Making using Real-time Observations for Environmental Sustainability (DEMROES)

 Tioga

 Google Earth movie of temperature , relative humidity , and solar power maps over the last 24 hours (courtesy of Nick Daish).
-Save these files to your computer as *.kml, install google earth, and run it.
+Save these files to your computer as *.kml, install google earth, and run them.

 DEMROES in the News